Understand the minimum down payment you need to make on a two-wheeler and plan your bike purchase better with Bajaj Markets.

 Higher Interest Costs: A higher loan balance leads to more interest charges, making the bike more expensive. |

-For example, if you purchase a bike for ₹1.5 Lakhs with a 20% down payment (₹30,000), the loan amount would be ₹1,20,000.
+For example, if you purchase a bike for ₹1 Lakhs with a 10% down payment, you would be making a ₹10,000 down payment on the bike.
+Hence, the loan amount would be ₹90,000.
 A larger down payment reduces the interest over the loan term, leading to a lower total repayment amount.

-On the other hand, if the same bike is financed with a 10% down payment (₹15,000), the loan amount would be ₹1,35,000.
+On the other hand, if the same bike is financed with a 5% down payment, you will end up paying a ₹5,000 downpayment on the bike and the loan amount would be ₹95,000.
 A higher loan amount results in more interest and higher total repayments over the loan period.

-Opting for the minimum down payment for a two-wheeler offers several advantages.
-Below are a few effective ways to manage a down payment that will suit your needs:
+Opting for the minimum down payment for a bike can offer several advantages.
+Below are a few effective ways to secure the lowest down payment to suit your needs:

 Your credit score plays a critical role in determining the required down payment.
-A high score reflects strong creditworthiness, which can encourage lenders to offer loans with lower down payments and interest rates.
+A high score reflects strong creditworthiness, which can encourage lenders to offer you the lowest down payment bike loan and affordable interest rates.

 When you have an existing loan with a positive repayment track record, approaching your current lender for a bike loan can be beneficial.
 You may be able to negotiate better terms if your relationship with the lender is strong.